Gustavhlima/Desafio_LH_Data_Engineer/README.md

 ### Extraction [mssql_to_raw]
 Each notebook cell performs a specific task:

-1. **Spark Session Configuration:** Creates the Spark session for executing operations.
+1. **Spark Session Configuration:**
+   - Initializes the Spark session for executing data operations.

+2. **Loading Secrets and Connection Parameters:**
+   - Fetches database credentials from Databricks Secrets.
-2. **MSSQL Database Connection:** Configures the JDBC URL and connection properties.
+   - Configures the JDBC connection URL to the MSSQL database.

-3. **Reading and Writing:** Extracts tables from the MSSQL database and writes them to the Databricks raw catalog.
+3. **Fetching Table Names Dynamically:**
+   - Retrieves the list of tables dynamically using SQL queries.

+4. **Extracting and Writing Tables to RAW Catalog:**
+   - Iterates over tables and loads data from MSSQL into the RAW catalog in Databricks.
+   - Uses Delta format for optimized storage and querying.

+5. **Validation and Logging:**
+   - Ensures extracted data is stored correctly.
+   - Logs completion messages for each table.

 ### Transformation [raw_to_stg]
 Each notebook cell performs a specific task:

+1. **Loading Metadata from YAML:**
-1. **Loading Metadata:** Reads the `transformations.yml` file for transformation details.
+   - Reads the `transformations.yml` file to determine column transformations.

-2. **Transformation Function:** Applies snake_case rules and casts defined in the YAML file.
+2. **Applying Data Transformations:**
+   - Casts column types according to YAML specifications.
+   - Renames columns to `snake_case` format.
-3. **Processing XML Columns:** Expands XML columns into separate columns based on their values.
+   - Expands XML columns into separate structured fields when applicable.

-4. **Validation:** Checks if tables were correctly loaded into the stg catalog.
+3. **Handling XML Fields for Store Table:**
+   - Extracts nested XML fields and converts them into separate columns.
+   - Uses XPath expressions to parse values within the XML structure.

+4. **Writing Data to STG Catalog:**
+   - Writes the transformed data into the STG catalog in Delta format.

+5. **Validation and Final Check:**
+   - Ensures that transformed tables are successfully saved and accessible.

 ## Job Execution
 Jobs were configured and executed using Databricks Bundles.
 During development, we used the command: